Law, Government, Business & Science

 That matters because Neiman Marcus was not born from idle wealth.
 It was built by people who already understood buying, display, customer behavior, and the difference between generic storekeeping and aspirational merchandising.

 The same history notes that the founders insisted they were not opening a department store in the usual sense.
 They wanted a specialty store centered on women's ready-to-wear and millinery, with unusually high standards of quality and service.
-In an era when fine clothes were still often custom made, that was a real intervention rather than a branding flourish.
+In an era when fine clothes were still often custom made, that was a business intervention rather than a branding flourish.

 Her own Handbook of Texas biography describes a buyer and fashion authority with exacting taste, a strong feel for fabrics and workmanship, and a central role in establishing the store's reputation.
 She had already become one of the highest-paid working women in Dallas before the company was founded.
 Once Neiman Marcus opened, she helped define the store's promise: personalized guidance, simplicity in design, and a refusal to treat quality as optional.